Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Introduction

-Here, we focus on a family of nonlinear Schr\"odinger (NLS) equations on the circle, parametrized by a smooth convolution potential, and prove that, for ``most'' choices of the convolution potential, ``many'' Gevrey initial data give rise to almost-periodic\footnote{Here and henceforth, following Bohr \cite{bohr,bohr1} and Bochner \cite{boch}, the set of almost-periodic functions on a Banach space $(X,\|\cdot\|_X)$ is meant as the closure w.r.t.~the uniform topology of the set of trigonometric polynomials with values in $X$.} solutions whose hulls\footnote{ The hull of an almost-periodic function $f(t)$ is the closure w.r.t.~the uniform topology of the set $\cup_{\tau\in\RRR}f(t+\tau)$.} are invariant tori.
-More precisely, we prove that for most choices of the convolution potential and many Gevrey initial data it is possible to construct an immersion of the torus $\TTT^\ZZZ$ in the phase space such that the dynamics stays on the torus for all times.
+We consider a family of nonlinear Schr\"odinger (NLS) equations on the circle, parametrized by a smooth convolution potential.
+Following a long-established tradition, dating back to Bourgain \cite{B2}, we consider explicitly the case of a quintic nonlinearity, even though the results we describe below extend to any analytic nonlinearity, up to notational intricacies.
+Our main result can be stated informally as follows.\footnote{Throughout this section, we use words such as ``many'' and ``most" (and the like) without specifying their precise meaning, by referring to Section \ref{setup} for a rigorous definition, once the proper functional spaces and measures have been introduced.} \begin{quoting} \textit{For most choices of the convolution potential, many small Gevrey initial data give rise to almost-periodic solutions whose hulls describe invariant tori.} \end{quoting} More precisely, we prove that, for many convolution potentials and, correspondingly, for many Gevrey initial data, it is possible to construct an immersion of the torus $\TTT^\ZZZ$ in the phase space such that the dynamics stays on the torus for all times.
 As a consequence, for many initial data close to the origin the Gevrey norm is approximately constant in time and hence the elliptic fixed point at the origin is Lyapunov statistically stable w.r.t.~such a norm.